yogeshagr/golang/src/gopl.io/gobook.md

 - A goroutine is a conurrent function execution.
 A channel is a communication mechanism that allows one goroutine to pass values of a specified type to another goroutine.
-The function main runs in a goroutine and the go statement creates additional goroutines.
+The function main runs in a goroutine and the "go" statement creates additional goroutines.

 - Go allows a simple statement such as a local variable declaration to preceded